Chapter Four

 chara√åsyåbhayaμ vadati. ato jåtåyå˙ çraddhåyås tat çara√åpattir

-eva li∫gam iti,” which means that faith in the words of the scriptures
+eva li∫gam iti,” which means that faith in the words of the

 is called çraddhå.
 The scriptures mention that those who

-have taken shelter of the lotus feet of Bhagavån have nothing to
+have taken shelter of the lotus feet of Bhagavån have

 fear, but those who have not done so remain fearful.
-Thus, it can
+Thus,

 be understood from the symptoms of çara√åpatti (surrender)